-- 1) For safety reasons, we require written absence communication.
-Please email our school secretaries at vine.alexis@columbusdons.org for OLP or voight.jennifer@columbusdons.org for SJB.
-Or you can go to the website at www.columbuscatholicschool.org via your computer or the FACTS app and complete an Absence Notification Form.
-If you choose to call the schools, please know that we still require written notification. voight.jennifer@columbusdons.org for SJB.
-Or you can go to the website at www.columbuscatholicschool.org via your computer or the FACTS app and complete an Absence Notification Form.
+- For safety reasons, we require written absence communication.
+You can go to our website at www.columbuscatholicschools.org (Absence Notification Forms) or the FACTS app and complete an Absence Notification Form.
 If you choose to call the schools, please know that we still require written notification.
-An email does constitute an acceptable written excuse. - 2) Longer absences due to trips or scheduled medical leaves should be reported in writing no less than three days prior to the event.
-Makeup work will be given upon the pupil's return.
-(Please note: the "Anticipated Absence Request Form" must be used for absences of more than one day unless the student is ill.) - 3) Early dismissal for any reason must be requested prior to the child being dismissed.
+An email does constitute an acceptable written excuse if you are unable to access the Absence Notification Form. - 2) Longer absences due to trips or scheduled medical leaves should be reported in writing no less than three days prior to the event.
+Makeup work will be given upon the pupil's return. - Early dismissal for any reason must be requested prior to the child being dismissed.
 A student picked up early must be picked up at the school office, not in the classroom.
 The child must be signed out by the parent or guardian. - 4) Frequent tardiness is a serious problem.
-Students not in their homerooms at 7:40 at SJB and 7:45 at OLP will be marked tardy.
+Students not in their homerooms at 7:40 a.m. at SJB and 7:45 a.m. at OLP will be marked tardy.
 Students arriving after this time must check/sign in at the office when they arrive at school.
 Once the number of days for tardiness reaches 9, you will be notified of such via a letter.